jwizard-bot/jwizard-core/README.md

 <a name="author"></a>
 ## Author
 Created by Miłosz Gilga.
 If you have any questions about this application, send message: [personal@miloszgilga.pl](mailto:personal@miloszgilga.pl).

-<a name="contribute-this-project"></a>
-## Contribute this project
-If you have the desire and time to help me in writing this bot, you can write to me in a private message or at [personal@miloszgilga.pl](mailto:personal@miloszgilga.pl).
-However, please note that in order to be a contributor to this application, you must have knowledge in advanced object-oriented programming techniques and experienced in advanced Java programming (spring, rest, cache, multi modules and websockets).
-If you do not feel confident as a contributor, you can always submit a request for adding new functionality.

 <a name="project-status"></a>
 ## Project status